Golden Rules of Accounting

 A nominal account that is a general ledger account relates to all industry income, profit, expenses, and losses.
 It accounts for all transactions relating to one fiscal year.
 As an outcome, the proportions are reset to 0 and can start afresh.
 An interesting account is a category of nominal account.

-Want to automate repetitive manual tasks?
-Check our Nanonets workflow-based document processing software.
+Want to automate repetitive accounting tasks?
+Check our Nanonets Accounting Automation Software.
 Extract data from invoices, identity cards or any document on autopilot!

 The 3 Golden Rules of Accounting